deeexcee-io/Deex-Shell/README.md

 Now getting detected.
 It was fun while it lasted ⚰️

+## Edit

+Working on something new, check back soon

 # Deex-Shell
 Obfuscated PowerShell Reverse Shell Executable.
 Unashamedly made with assistance from chatgpt 🧠 💻